cusyio/Python4DataScience/docs/productive/qa/index.rst

     is a wrapper around `PyFlakes <https://pypi.org/project/pyflakes/>`_,
     `pycodestyle <https://pypi.org/project/pycodestyle/>`_ and `McCabe
     <https://pypi.org/project/mccabe/>`_.
 However, automatic formatting, for
-    example with :doc:`black`, is even more convenient.
+    example with :doc:`ruff`, is even more convenient.
 :doc:`mypy`
     is a static type checker.
 :doc:`pytype`